paazmaya/grunt-trimtrailingspaces/README.md

 ```

 It is possible to save the processed files to a different location by using the `files` property, as shown below.
-The destination (key) should be a directory path in which the files are stored.
+The destination (key) should be a directory path in which the src files (array value) are stored.
+No trailing slash needed.

 Please note that this method will create a flat directory of the result.

 ```js